 The life of Queen Hatshepsut

 Hatshepsut was born in 1508 BC and is considered the eldest daughter of King Thutmose I.

-Ahmose I is the grandfather of Queen Hatshepsut and is considered the leader of Egypt in getting rid of the Hyksos invasion.
+Ahmose I am the grandfather of Queen Hatshepsut and is considered the leader of Egypt in getting rid of the Hyksos invasion.

 This queen is considered one of the most famous queens in the history of ancient Egypt.

-Historians consider it one of the most successful kings in the history of Egypt and the world.
+Historians consider him one of the most successful kings in the history of Egypt and the world.

 The Hatshepsut Temple in Deir el-Bahari, Egypt, the story of this queen has been engraved on it.

 in which it recounts many of her life’s situations from childhood until her assumption of power.